 • Working in suspended ceiling areas.

-Besides the activities associated with the work listed above, tools and equipment also require attention.
-Be sure to keep an eye out for damaged cords, outlets, panels and conduits in your workplace.
+Besides the activities associated with the work listed above, tools and equipment also need to be inspected to ensure they are in safe operating condition and free of electrical hazards.
 Constant reinforcement of safe work practices will help electrical safety become part of your company’s culture.
+Employees learn about electrical safety in the workplace through training classes, but they practice safety based on the support and examples they receive

 Electrical Safety Resources